 - The act currently going through Westminster does not provide Scotland with Devo+, federalism or home rule, (as promised in the indyref), therefore, the unionist referendum promises have been broken.

-- That Westminster MPs lied to the Scottish people, now ignores Scots amendments to the Scotland Act and happily injures us with previously unannounced cuts (in their very male way) and that the only sensible course of action is for the Scottish government to take every steps to stand up to the abuser.
+- That Westminster MPs lied to the Scottish people, now ignore Scots amendments to the Scotland Act and happily injure us with previously unannounced cuts (in their very male way) and that the only sensible course of action is for the Scottish government to take every steps to stand up to the abuser.

 This doesn’t mean we have to have a referendum now – but it will show Westminster that we cannot be pushed around with impunity.

 Nicola said the Scottish people would need to want another referendum – well let’s put our signatures down for one.
 Let’s not get angry, let’s find well thought out ways to get even.
 We don’t have to put up with Westminster abuse – we have the right to walk away from this abuse.

 We should have no fear in holding another referendum but we should not tie Nicola’s hands in respect of when that referendum is.
 Some people argue that the Tories want the Canadian situation where we lose a second referendum in a row, they are trying to bring us onto their guns.

 Independence is not simply a political issues, it is a state of being.
 We do not need to run onto their guns, our first step should be to put down a marker – a marker that gives permission to the Holyrood parliament to flex its muscles in a way that challenges the public school bullies of the Tory party.

 I was reminded recently, with the start of Wimbledon, that male power can be undone fairly easily by the skill of an intelligent woman who sophisticatedly takes the man’s power away.
 For younger readers – see this article about Billy Jean King beating sexist Bobby Riggs on the tennis court and in public debate.